stateful/vscode-awesome-ux/docs/TestingExtensions.md

 };
 ```

-This will tell WebdriverIO to download and setup VS Code stable for you.
-You can also pick any arbitray version VS Code has released or `insiders`.
+This will tell WebdriverIO to download and set up VS Code stable for you.
+You can also pick any arbitrary version VS Code has released or `insiders`.
 Lastly, let's create a demo test to print the application title, e.g.:

 ```ts
 // test/specs/demo.test.ts